 In addition to my books I want to work with other women to achieve their dreams.
 I am honestly quite happy to sit in the background and support, promote, build and empower others.
 I truly believe that when we support others this also helps us to find ourselves.
 I have my dreams and I have written them down and putting this out there means that I will have many people holding me accountable to them now.
 My next step with my big dreams is to break them down to bite size chunks that are manageable and to find the support and mentors that I need to help me with my goals.

 I have been afforded many wonderful things and loves throughout my life.
 However, I am finding that I’ve been to Paradise but I have never been to me.

 That all changes now.
 Time for it to change for you too.
 If you are not sure what to do or how to start, do what I did a few weeks ago at a Team Women Australia event, write down all your dreams, your perfect life, the life you want, in that perfect place where you have no responsibilities and see what that looks like.
 From there look at your life now, you may find that they aren’t all that different.
 Maybe your dreams are vastly different to how your life looks today.
 That is perfectly ok you don’t need to make it all happen overnight.
-There is a saying ‘how do you eat an elephant one bite at a time’ so to reach your dreams and re-invent yourself can be a slow and steady process that is perfectly ok.
+There is a saying ‘how do you eat an elephant one bite at a time’.
+In turn reaching your dreams and re-inventing yourself can be a slow and steady process, that is perfectly ok.
 For now I am off to tackle my elephant and work out my next step.
-In the meantime I will live you with Charlene, I’ve Never Been To Me.
+In the meantime I will leave you with Charlene, I’ve Never Been To Me.